HaxeBeluga/beluga/beluga/module/notification/README.md

 public function getNotifications() : Array<NotificationModel>
 ```

-These functions are handle by the Beluga webdispatcher, and throw respectively these triggers :
+These functions are handled by the Beluga webdispatcher and throw respectively these triggers :

 * beluga_notif_printx
 * beluga_notif_delete_success